tylersayshi/taze-update-action/README.md

 # Taze Update Action

 Automatically update dependencies using [taze](https://github.com/antfu/taze) and create a pull request with the changes.
+This assumes that the project is using `pnpm`.

 ## Features

 - Updates dependencies using taze
 - Automatically runs `pnpm install` after updates
 - Creates a pull request with the changes
-- Customizable branch names, PR titles, and labels
 - Skips PR creation if no updates are available

 ## Usage